madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ***

-## Motivation
+### Motivation

-Alzheimer's disease is a neurodegenerative disorder that affects people around the world, leading to memory loss and a severe decline in cognitive function.
+<p class="intro"><span class="dropcap">A</span>lzheimer's disease is a neurodegenerative disorder that affects people around the world, leading to memory loss and a severe decline in cognitive function.
 It is the most common cause of dementia as it accounts for 60-80% of cases.

 A widely used tool for assessing the cognitive function of Alzheimer's patients is the Mini-Mental State Exam (MMSE).
 This 30-point questionnaire evaluates a patient's cognitive functions such as orientation, attention, and memory.
 Lower scores on this exam indicate more severe impairment, but this alone will not entirely explain whether or not a person has Alzheimer's disease.
 Typically, it is used in combination with other clinical assessments and analyses to make a comprehensive diagnosis over time.
 However, examining MMSE scores can help medical professionals track and create healthcare plans accordingly.